Lambosaurus/STM32X/Docs/USB.md

 //#define USB_MAX_POWER_MA          100
 ```

+> [!NOTE]
-Note that there are additional defintion options for each class.
+> Note that there are additional defintion options for each class.